 A video recording may be used for teaching purposes.
 However, no one may know or be able to figure out who the client is.
 Therefore, the face and any other identifying features of the person must be deleted before any video is used for teaching purposes.

 4. The HIPAA medical privacy law in the USA.
 All parties are informed that this does not apply to this psychodrama organization.

 5. Confidentiality agreement.
 All personnel agree not to share names or any details about psychodrama sessions with anyone, not even their wives, husbands, children or friends.
 Any breach will mean immediate loss of job and perhaps other penalties.

-6. Integrity agreement. if any client or other personnel has a conflict with the director or anyone else that cannot be resolved through discussion, he or she agrees to first bring the conflict to a mediator whom the two parties agree upon.
+6. Dispute resolution agreement.
+If any client or other personnel has a conflict with the director or anyone else that cannot be resolved through discussion, he or she agrees to first bring the conflict to a mediator whom the two parties agree upon.